 Taking the well-padded cover off to wash isn’t the most fun job in the world.
 On a scale of 1-10, with 10 being the most difficult, I’d rate it about a 6 because it’s a workout to get the cover off around the plastic harness adjuster housing and the headrest.
 You don’t have to entirely remove the canopy, which is nice, but you do have to disconnect the elastics around the handle hubs and undo the toggles that attach it to the cover on the back.
 Tip: When it’s time to reconnect the elastics around the handle hubs, raise the canopy first, then connect the elastics.
 Trust me on this one!

 Chicco made the fabric wipeable where you need it most: in the seat and foot area.
-But, you can also machine-wash the cover in the gentle cycle because who wants to hand wash a diaper blowout on an infant seat cover (but you can if you want to!), then hang it to dry.
+But, you can also machine-wash the cover in the gentle cycle, then hang it to dry.
 I suggest rolling the cover in a towel to remove some water to help it dry faster.

 Always hand-clean the harness, no matter how nasty it gets.
 I show you how to do it here.

 Harness curl: watch for harness twist starting at the hip.
-Even though Chicco uses a nice, thick harness strap, the buckle tong opening is smaller than the width of the strap, so it curls as it goes through.
+Even though Chicco uses a nice, thick harness strap, the buckle tong opening is smaller than the width of the strap, so it curls a little bit on the edges as it goes through.
 This will cause it to twist if you grab the buckle tong quickly and pull on it.